Page created on March 4, 2019. Last updated on April 11, 2022 at 18:31

 Some “fun facts” about alcohol drinking: women are more susceptible to alcohol-induced liver injury, and binge drinking may be as harmful as daily drinking.

 Hepatocellular steatosis results from shunting substrates away from catabolism and towards lipid synthesis, because alcohol dehydrogenase generates so much NADH from all the ethanol that lipid synthesis is favoured by the metabolism.
 You can read more about this pathophysiology 2.

 The causes of alcoholic hepatitis are most likely toxic products and metabolites from ethanol metabolism, like:

 - Reactive oxygen species generated during oxidation of ethanol

 - Cytokine-mediated inflammation and cell injury

 - Alcohol itself

-Alcohol-induced liver damage usually has an increased AST/ALT ratio on blood test, commonly higher than 2.
-Macrocytic anaemia can also occur.
+Alcohol-induced liver damage usually has an increased AST/ALT ratio on labs, commonly higher than 2.

 - Impaired oxidation of fatty acids